Born: 26th May 1894, Ipswich.

 Kenneth Stuart Campbell Gilchrist, 7, born Ipswich.

-Ian attended Ipswich School – entered 1906.
+Ian was educated at Ipswich School – entered 1906.
 A member of the School O.T.C. for 6 years.
 He was preparing for University, when war broke out.

 He had chosen as his life’s work the ministry of the Presbyterian Church.